Launch successful products and campaigns with marketing demographics.

 • Graduate degree

-An example of a company using educational demographics would be tech companies like Apple targeting high school graduates who are heading to college.
-They know these students will be looking for laptops, so their marketing uses popular music and culture references that will appeal to them.
+They recognize that these students will be seeking laptops, so their marketing uses popular music and cultural references that appeal to them.
 Apple also offers education pricing for faculty, staff, homeschool teachers, college students, and parents.

 To read more market research resources, visit our Sitemap.